paularamo/cvpr-2022/index.md

 ### What will you need?

-You should have access to an Intel Laptop.
-Also we could provide access to [Intel DevCloud for the Edge](https://www.intel.com/content/www/us/en/developer/tools/devcloud/edge/learn/tutorials.html?s=Newest).
+You would need a computer (laptop/tablets) with an Intel processor (see [supported devices](https://docs.openvino.ai/latest/openvino_docs_OV_UG_supported_plugins_Supported_Devices.html)) to repeat the work explained in the tutorial.
+Alternatively, you could access the hardware devices via [Intel DevCloud for the Edge](https://www.intel.com/content/www/us/en/developer/tools/devcloud/edge/learn/tutorials.html?s=Newest) over the cloud service.
 Also, they should be familiar with basic concepts of computer vision and deep learning, such as convolutional neural networks and PyTorch and TensorFlow frameworks.
+A laptop with a webcam is a plus for testing the interactive demos.

 ### Prework
 Pending - OpenVINO notebooks installation. (pending - [These instructions](https://intel.sharepoint.com/:b:/r/sites/aiinferenceevangelism/Shared%20Documents/General/Events/7-8.2_AI%20Everywhere/Prework.pdf?csf=1&web=1&e=eNJOcx))